A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

 For a moment, let us assume that there is no complexity associated with state preparation (e.g., thanks to some oracles utilizing quantum random access memory), and that there are no ancilla qubits available.
 We remove these assumptions in Section~\ref{challenge:stateprep}.

 The key challenge to realizing a QAE algorithm is the limited depth of circuits that can be implemented on current NISQ devices.
-While the details vary with the qubit technology, we can currently only execute circuits that are hundreds of gates deep, which severely limits either the quantum speedup or the error bound that can be achieved.
+While the details vary with the qubit technology, we can currently only execute circuits that are at best hundreds of gates deep~\cite{giurgica2022low2} (post state preparation, oracle and not considering QPE) which severely limits either the quantum speedup or the error bound that can be achieved.
 Moreover, there is a trade-off between the number of qubits available and the depth of the circuits that can be reliably executed.

 To capture this trade-off, IBM \cite{Moll_2018} suggested a randomized benchmarking procedure known as the ``quantum volume''.
-A quantum volume of $v$ suggests that across an ensemble of random, dense quantum circuits of depth $\sqrt{v}$ on $\sqrt{v}$, the device provides quantum states within a negligible margin from the target in terms of fidelity, with a probability close to 1.
-For example, the quantum volume of 256 suggests that a circuit of depth 16 can be executed on a 16-qubit register very reliably.
+A quantum volume of $v$ suggests that across an ensemble of random, dense quantum circuits of depth $\log_2 v$ on $\log_2 v$ qubits, the device provides quantum states within a negligible margin from the target in terms of fidelity, with a probability close to 1.
+For example, a quantum volume of $256$ suggests that a circuit of depth $8$ can be executed on an $8$-qubit register very reliably.
 There are a number of important choices to make in setting up the benchmark.
 For instance, the quantum volume measured by the device manufacturer (e.g., 2048 for Honeywell's HQS-LTS2), with their specific choices, need not match the quantum volume measured independently by third parties using their own settings (e.g., 256 for the same HQS-LTS2, as measured by a team at the Los Alamos National Lab).
-Table \ref{tab:devices} lists the best-known results.

 The recent work of \cite{giurgica2022low} has shown that there is a trade-off between the quantum speedup and the allowable depth.
-Two recent variants of the QAE algorithm, power-law AE and QoPrime AE \cite{giurgica2022low}, make it possible to bound the depth of the circuit from above, at the price of lowering the quantum speedup.
-Ref. \cite{Herbert2021} shows how to obtain the full advantage at minimal depth using a Fourier series decomposition of the sum that approximates the integral of interest.
-In practice, of course, there is also a tradeoff in accuracy and quantum volume, i.e., deeper circuits with more qubits exhibit greater noise.
+Two recent variants of the QAE algorithm, power-law AE and QoPrime AE \cite{giurgica2022low}, make it possible to bound the depth of the circuit from above, at the price of lowering the quantum speedup. \cite{Herbert2021} shows how to obtain the full advantage at minimal depth using a Fourier series decomposition of the sum that approximates the integral of interest.
+In practice, of course, there is also a trade-off in accuracy and quantum volume, i.e., deeper circuits with more qubits exhibit greater noise.
 This can be partially mitigated through multiple runs of the circuit with the same input to obtain a sample average.

-\subsection{The Complexity of State Preparation}
+\subsection{The complexity of state preparation}